Trauma Wounds

 Upon evaluation, your physician will categorize your trauma wound into one of five categories.
 The five types of trauma wounds are:

 • Abrasions: Abrasion trauma wounds occur when the skin is scratched or scraped against a rough surface, causing the top layer of skin to fall off.
-These types of wounds can be caused from falling on a rough surface, such as pavement, carpet burns, and road rash.
-Healing from an abrasion trauma wound can take up to two weeks, and depending on the severity may or may not cause scarring.
+These types of wounds can be caused by falls on rough surfaces, such as pavement, or by friction burns.
+Unlike minor burns, healing from friction burns and other abrasion wounds can take up to two weeks and, depending on the severity, may or may not cause scarring.

 • Punctures: Puncture wounds are known as wounds resulting from sharp or pointed objects piercing the skin creating a small, deep hole in the skin.
 Wounds of this kind are at a higher risk of infection and higher risk of damage to nerves and organs.
 Punctures can happen in a variety of ways, from stepping on a nail, animal bites, and needle pricks.
 A puncture trauma wound can heal within 7 to 10 days and can leave a scar.